ELIXIR-IIB-training/Docker_and_Reproducibility/2019-Docker_and_Reproducibility_Torino_cra.md

 ### Fee
 The course includes a fee of **60 Euros**, covering 4 coffee breaks and 2 lunches.
-Participants are expected to pay their own travel and hotel costs (if any).
+Participants are expected to pay their own travel and accomodation costs (if any).

+### Selection
-A maximum of **15** candidates will be selected based on their need for the course and their prerequisites as emerging from the application form.
+A maximum of **15** candidates will be selected based on their need for the course and their prerequisites as emerging from the [**Application form - Registration**](https://goo.gl/forms/xl9YwsPl1wjuHLdi2).
 Priority will be given to candidates from ELIXIR-IIB member institutions (see the list at the bottom) and ELIXIR nodes.
 <br>

 ### Laptop